 Labor Pain Management

-No matter what your plans for labor are, it is helpful to be aware of different pain management options.
-Labor is rather unpredictable.
-It could be relatively painless and go quickly, or it could last much longer than expected.
-You should keep yourself open to the possibility of needing more help should the pain become more than you can bear.
+No matter what your plans for labor are, it’s helpful to know your pain management options.
+Labor can be unpredictable.
+It may be relatively painless and go quickly, or it could last longer than expected and, well, you might care to manage your pain.
+You should really keep yourself open to the possibility of needing help, should labor pain become more than you’d like to bear.

-The best way to prepare is to be aware of your options when it comes to pain management.
-Never be afraid to ask for help.
+The best way to prepare is to be aware of your options.

-If you are choosing to have your baby naturally, there are many ways to help you cope with the pain.
-The Birthing Center staff has years of experience and are very used to sharing different birthing techniques and positions to help you stay comfortable.
+If you’re choosing to have your baby naturally, there are several ways we can help.
+The SIH Birthing Center staff has years of experience, and are very used to sharing different birthing techniques and positions to help you stay comfortable.
 Some of our birthing rooms are equipped with Jacuzzi tubs to help you relax.

-For this option, different types of medicines are used during the different stages of labor and your doctor will help determine which one is best.
+Different types of medicines are used during different stages of labor, and your doctor will help determine what’s best for you.
 Medications early in labor are typically used to help you rest and relax, rather than to alleviate pain.
-During active labor, medication is given to help take the edge off, raise the pain threshold and reduce the level of pain.
+During active labor, medication is given to help take the edge off of pain, raise your pain threshold, and to simply lower your level of pain.

 This form of pain relief affects the entire body and certain side effects, such as drowsiness, are possible.

-This option has become the choice of many women.
+This is a popular option.
 During an epidural, a catheter is carefully inserted between the vertebrae in an area called the “epidural space.”
-After an initial dose of anesthesia, the catheter is connected to a pump, allowing the mother to control the amount of anesthesia she needs.
+After an initial dose of anesthesia, the catheter is connected to a pump, which allows you to control the amount of anesthesia you need.

-An epidural numbs the body from the waist down, allowing you to be fully awake, but able to relax during contractions and deliver with reduced pain.
+An epidural numbs the body from the waist down.
+It allows you to be fully awake, but also the ability to relax during contractions.
+It allows you to deliver with reduced pain.